neulab/prompt2model/prompt2model/model_trainer/readme.md

 ## BaseTrainer

 The `BaseTrainer` is an abstract base class in the `prompt2model` library.
-It provides a common interface and defines the necessary methods for training models with a fixed set of hyperparameters.
+It provides a standard interface and defines the necessary methods for training models with a fixed set of hyperparameters.

 To create a custom trainer using the `BaseTrainer`, you need to subclass it and